SaiRanjithReddyK/IMDB_SentimentAnalysis/README.md

 3. **Model Training:** Split data into training and testing sets.
 Train multiple models including Logistic Regression, Naive Bayes, SVM, Random Forest, and Gradient Boosting.
 4. **Hyperparameter Tuning:** Optimize model parameters using GridSearchCV for better performance.
 5. **Model Evaluation:** Evaluate models using accuracy, precision, recall, F1-score, and ROC-AUC.
 Visualize performance metrics.
-6. **Deployment:** Create a web interface using Flask for sentiment prediction.
-Deploy the model using Docker.
 7. **Visualization:** Use matplotlib and seaborn for visualizing key steps and results.

 ### Libraries: